maliabadi/mezzo/README.md

 ## Interpreter-Agnostic Script Notation

 Mezzo is the least clever programming language possible.
-It’s a reductive JSON representation of a constrained set of 9 distinct **programming gestures**, as well as a state machine of a program’s current object space.
+It’s a reductive JSON representation of a constrained set of 7 distinct, low-level **programming gestures**, as well as a state machine of a program’s current object space.
 It’s designed to be interpreted, compiled, and operated on asynchronously by client and server-side programs written in Ruby, Python, Javascript, whatever -- Mezzo really doesn't care.
 By constraining the number of different of different lexical and syntactic concepts available and confining the program to a **state-based, procedural** structure, we eliminate abstract syntax patterns that translate ambiguously in other scripting languages.
 You could write Mezzo programs and have them interpreted in Python, Ruby or Javascript.
 Or you could write Python, Ruby or Javascript and have it converted to Mezzo.
-That's the idae anyway.
+That's the idea anyway.

 ### Basics